b3nj4m/hll-stream/README.md

 ## hll-stream

-Pipe in your stream of buffers/ints to get an approximate cardinality.
+Pipe in your stream of buffers/ints to get an approximate cardinality (using HyperLogLog).

 ```javascript
 var Hll = require('hll-stream');